 In P.S.
 I Still Love You, we were blessed with Jordan Fisher’s portrayal of John Ambrose McClaren.
-He sadly did not make an appearance in this movie, but if you want some more of you’re John Ambrose McClaren fix, he is present in the book a couple times as is Stormy.
+He sadly did not make an appearance in this movie, but if you want more John Ambrose McClaren fix, he is present in the book a couple times as is Stormy.
 We first see Stormy at the beginning where she gifts Lara Jean a beautiful ring and of course some words of advice.
 When we see John Ambrose McClaren, it’s sadly at Stormy’s funeral as she passed away in her sleep.
 There we find out John Ambrose McClaren has a girlfriend and will be attending Willian & Mary in the fall.
 We see him again after graduation when all of the new graduates head off to Beach Week.
 This part wasn’t in the movie either, but one of the scenes from it made its way into it.

 In the book, Peter takes Lara Jean to the diner after prom, where he has a surprise birthday party waiting for her with all of their friends.
 It’s such a sweet moment and gives Lara Jean a fun memory to end her night on.
 In the movie, they head back to her room where they get into a fight and break-up.
 This is a combination of the last night of Beach Week and the night of Dr. Covey’s Bachelor party.
 In the book, though, Lara Jean initiated the break-up because of Peter’s mom.
 And instead of giving Peter her hat box full of mementos, in the book, Lara Jean creates a scrapbook for him with all of their memories.